Marvin Gaye (song): Chart performance

 "Marvin Gaye" debuted at number 87 on the US Billboard Hot 100 issued for July 4, 2015.
 The song climbed to its peak of number 21 on October 10, 2015.
 The Recording Industry Association of America (RIAA) certified it 3× Platinum, which denotes three million units based on sales and track-equivalent on-demand streams.
 On the Canadian Hot 100, "Marvin Gaye" peaked at number 31 and was certified 3× Platinum by Music Canada.

 "Marvin Gaye" debuted at number 90 on the UK Singles Chart issued for August 7, 2015, based only on streams.
 Following its digital release as a single in the United Kingdom, the song vaulted to number one, becoming both artists' second number-one in the UK.
 The song was certified 2× Platinum by the British Phonographic Industry (BPI).
 In Australia, it reached number four and went 2× Platinum.
-"Marvin Gaye" peaked at number one in New Zealand and was certified Platinum.
+"Marvin Gaye" peaked at number one in New Zealand and was certified 3× Platinum.
 The song charted within the top 10 of national record charts, at number one in France, Ireland, Israel, Scotland, number two in Switzerland, number three in Austria, Poland, Spain, number four in Belgium (Wallonia), number five in Slovenia, number six in Italy, and number nine in Iceland.
-It received a 3× Platinum certification in Italy, 2× Platinum in Sweden, Platinum in Denmark, Norway, Spain, Switzerland, and Gold in Austria, Belgium, Germany.
+It received a 3× Platinum certification in Italy, 2× Platinum in Sweden, Platinum in Denmark, Germany, Norway, Spain, Switzerland, and Gold in Austria and Belgium.